 Each state has its own regulations, with Connecticut at the forefront.

 Version 1: In the United States, the wealthiest 1% of families now possess more than one-third of the country's total wealth, which is an increase from 27% in 1989.
-On the other , the bottom 50% of households only have control over a mere 2% of the total wealth, as stated in a 2022 report by the Congressional Budget Office.
+On the other hand, the bottom 50% of households only have control over a mere 2% of the total wealth, as stated in a 2022 report by the Congressional Budget Office.

 The ultra wealthy taxpayers are the ones included in this group.
-Across the country, households earning $652,657 or more are considered to be among the 1%.
+Across the country, households earning $652,657 or more are considered to be among the top 1%.
 They make over eight times the amount earned by the average household, which is around $75,000.
-In Florida, a lucky won the Mega Millions jackpot worth $1.58 billion, making it the third-largest lottery prize in the history of the United States.
+In Florida, a lucky individual won the Mega Millions jackpot worth $1.58 billion, making it the third-largest lottery prize in the history of the United States.

 The 1% threshold differs across states, with the range being $953,000 to $368,000.
 In Illinois, a household must earn $660,810 annually, placing the state at #9 in terms of meeting the requirement.